ProlungaCorta/Horizontal-Scaling/README.md

 - `agent.py`: The agent nodes that send data to the master.
 - `status.json`: Stores the status of the system components.
 - `threshold.conf`: Configuration file for setting scaling thresholds and pool names.
-- `action_log.txt`: Logs the actions and events that occur in the system.

 ## Setup